 Network Type: Select the network type.
 If you are connecting

 to a wireless router or access point, select Infrastructure.
-If you are connecting to another wireless client such as an adapter, select
+If you are connecting to another wireless client such as an adapter, select to the Wireless Security section for more information.

 Ad-Hoc.